 For some inexplicable reason, Google has decided to retire this very useful function, and if you click on one of your Gmail Quick Links, you’ll be presented with this pop-up:

 I couldn’t find any reason why this decision was made, but to do my research I did some Google searching (of course.)
 That pretty much sums it up – Google is so powerful and prevalent it doesn’t need to explain.
 It knows I’m going to continue to use its products no matter how dissatisfied I am with any given decision.

 What I did find, however, were two topics worth discussing.
 The first was, as mentioned in the above pop-up, the recommended solution for replacing the Quick Links feature.
-To do that, you simple click on each of your saved Quick Links and save the resulting bookmarks (they way you do for a tradition browser bookmark) one at a time.
+To do that, you simply click on each of your saved Quick Links and save the resulting bookmarks (the way you do for a traditional browser bookmark) one at a time.
 I chose to put them in a “Quick Links” folder on my Bookmark Toolbar:

 The second solution I found only applies to users of Chrome.
 There’s a Gmail Quick Links extension available that seems to save frequently-used Gmail searches in a fashion similar to Quick Links from Gmail’s Labs.
 My browser choice is Firefox, so I can’t report on the efficacy of this Chrome extension, but it’s out there if you want to give it a try.